amh21-Ha/alx-zero_day/0x03-git/README.md

-READ.md in the internal director
+The READ.md in the internal director